Pahang Malays: Culture

 The ancestors of modern Pahang Malays, were a hybrid community of multiple origins and cultures.
 The early settlers consist primarily from both various Mon-Khmer speaking Austroasiatic tribes and Malayic speaking Austronesians.
 These early communities, were largely animists, believing in the existence of semangat (spirits) in everything.
 Around the opening of the common era, Hinduism and Buddhism were introduced by Indian traders to the Malay Archipelago, where they flourished with the establishment of a Hindu-Buddhist state from the 5th century.

-The shift into the dominant Malayic cultures with Siamese influence, is believed to have taken place in situ, involving such political processes as the establishment of a late Srivijayan outpost in the Ithmus, the fall of Srivijaya, the extension of Thai rule into the area and lastly the arrival of Islam in the region from as early as the 14th century.
+The shift into the dominant Malayic cultures with Siamese influence, is believed to have taken place in situ, involving such political processes as the establishment of a late Srivijayan outpost in the isthmus, the fall of Srivijaya, the extension of Thai rule into the area and lastly the arrival of Islam in the region from as early as the 14th century.
 Malayisation intensified in Pahang after it was established as a Malay-Muslim Sultanate in 1470, and continued until as late as the 19th century.
 The development of many Malay-dominated centres in the state, drew many of the Austronesian and Austroasiatic aboriginals to embrace Malayness by converting to Islam, emulating the Malay speech and their dress.

 Due to their closely related history, Pahang Malays share a similar culture with other sub-groups of Malay people native to the Malay peninsula.
 They are in particular closely affiliated to peoples of the east coast of the peninsula like Thai Malays, Terengganuan Malays and Kelantanese Malays.
 Nevertheless, there are still aspects of Malay culture that unique to Pahang itself.